 Modern society in the industrialized part of the world has brought a proliferation of technological marvels in science, communication, transportation, education, entertainment, etc. Truly miraculous!
 We rejoice in our freedoms to enjoy these.

-When flame-retardant children's pajamas (found to be toxic, so were prohibited for sale in the United States) were exported to foreign markets; when U.S.-outlawed pesticides are sold abroad (and their toxic-laden produce is shipped back); when developing nations become the dumping ground for much of the radioactive or toxic waste NIMBYed (Not In My Back Yard) in the United States, is this a part of the perks of "freedom"?
+When flame-retardant children's pajamas (which were found to be toxic, so their sale in the United States is prohibited) are exported to foreign markets; when U.S.-outlawed pesticides are sold abroad (and their toxic-laden produce shipped back); when developing nations become the dumping ground for much of the radioactive or toxic waste NIMBYed (Not In My Back Yard) in the United States, is this a part of the perks of "freedom"?

 What will happen to our environment when the developing nations acquire our level of consumption and industrial capacity?
 Where will they export their waste?

 As with our teens, the joy and freedom of access to the key to the family car carries a balancing weight of responsibility not to abuse the privilege.

 In a world with no boundaries, it is increasingly evident to me that we need to heed Garrett Hardin's call.
 We need to have multiple and ongoing forums to develop a consensus for curbing our excesses _ and the will or incentive to follow those curbs.